mapcontrib/mapcontrib/README.md

 	$ grunt build

-A new directory called **dist** will contain your shiny new Rudomap.
+A new directory called **dist** will contain your shiny new MapContrib.

 ## Thanks

-Rudomap is what it is because of some crazy people and free and open source projects.
+MapContrib is what it is because of some crazy people and free and open source projects.
 Let's name a few:

-* Vincent Bergeot: Just the Rudomap's daddy...
+* Vincent Bergeot: Just the MapContrib's daddy...
 * Frédéric Rodrigo: The force he has ([Osmose](https://github.com/osm-fr/osmose-backend))
 * Yohan Boniface ([uMap](https://bitbucket.org/yohanboniface/umap), [Leaflet-Storage](https://github.com/yohanboniface/Leaflet.Storage))
 * Nohémie Lehuby ([OpenBeerMap](https://github.com/OpenBeerMap/OpenBeerMap.github.io))